It's almost impossible to talk about black history in America without mentioning Atlanta.

 Butler Street CDC (Formerly Butler Street YMCA)

 22 Jesse Hill Jr. Dr. NE, Atlanta

 On Saturday, Feb.
-9, RunWithE and Movers and Pacers ATL are sponsoring the Historic Sweet Auburn Black History Kids Running Tour.
+22, RunWithE and Movers and Pacers ATL are sponsoring the Historic Sweet Auburn Black History Kids Running Tour.
 You can register online for free.
 The event will feature lessons about the history of the area as well as food, soft drinks and a DJ courtesy of Hip Hop Gives Back.
-The festivities from from 9:30-11:30 a.m.
+The festivities from from 9:30 a.m.-noon.

-If you're looking for a hands-on activity to do with your children, the Kennesaw Library is hosting a Black History Month Crafternoon on Thursday, February 21 from 11 a.m. to noon.
-The event will teach children about the contributions of African Americans throughout history and then guide them through art projects to celebrate each of them.
+If you're looking for a hands-on activity for youngsters, the Washington Park Branch Library is hosting a fun and educational event for children ages 7-12 on Wednesday, February 5 from 3:30 p.m. to 4:30 p.m.
+The program will teach children about the contributions of African Americans throughout history and include crafts and reading during the event.